Balankha: Chandeswor Uchcha Ma Vi (+2) चन्डेश्वोर उच्च मा. वि. २०६६

 The former Chairman of School Management Board Rabin Rai, initiated the establishment of +2 school.
 He conducted meetings with local leaders, teachers, students, and made a common agenda for the school.
 He took the matter not only to the district level officials, but even to the central level in Kathmandu and gave the agenda to the Nepal government's Higher Education Council.
 He was able to justify the necessity of +2 school to the officials.
 Finally the school got approval to run the +2 classes.
 With support from all govt office levels and the help of funding from UK (Aamchowk Chautari), he was able to manage teachers and start the first badge of 11th grade in Balankha in 2066 B.S.
 Since then the new +2 school has played a key role in the region.
 It is running an education faculty with students of about 100 (both 11th and 12th grades) and four teachers.
-The principal of the institute is Ram Prasad Kafle.

 Chandeswor Uchcha Ma Vi set the record among its peers in Bhojpur district in 11th grade examination of 2067 B.S.
 Out of 85 examinees 27 students passed the exam.
 This is merely 33% of the total but it is the highest percentage overall in Bhojpur district.

-Kapil Guragain (कपील गुरागाइ) is the current Principal and Headmaster of the Chandeswor High School.
-The school board is chaired by Katak Bista (कटक विष्ट).